Anomalous thermoelectric and thermal Hall effects in irradiated altermagnets: Introduction

 In this work, we demonstrate that a $d$-wave altermagnet can be driven into a Chern-insulating phase by irradiation with elliptically polarized, high-frequency light.
 As schematically illustrated in Fig.~\ref{Fig:Schematic_Altermagnet}, light irradiation plays a crucial role in activating intrinsic thermoelectric and thermal Hall responses in the system.
-In the absence of irradiation, symmetry-protected Dirac cones at the $\Gamma$ and $M$ points of the Brillouin zone remain gapless, leading to the complete suppression of intrinsic electric, thermoelectric, and thermal Hall currents.
-Upon exposure to circularly polarized light, these Dirac points acquire finite gaps through Floquet-induced symmetry breaking, generating a nonzero Berry curvature in momentum space.
-Consequently, intrinsic electric, thermoelectric, and thermal Hall currents are simultaneously induced under applied electric fields or thermal gradients.
+In the absence of irradiation, symmetry-protected Dirac cones at the $\Gamma$ and $M$ points of the Brillouin zone remain gapless, leading to the complete suppression of intrinsic thermoelectric and thermal Hall currents.
+Upon exposure to elliptically polarized light, these Dirac points acquire finite gaps through Floquet-induced symmetry breaking, generating a nonzero Berry curvature in momentum space.
+Consequently, intrinsic thermoelectric and thermal Hall currents are simultaneously induced under the temperature gradient.
 Beyond the topological phase transition, we further investigate the intrinsic anomalous thermoelectric and thermal Hall effects in the light-driven altermagnetic phase.
-At extremely low temperatures, the thermoelectric Hall coefficient exhibits a linear temperature dependence in the thermoelectric Hall conductivity and vanishes inside the bulk energy gap between the conduction and valence bands.
-Particularly, pronounced peaks and dips emerge near the band edges, indicating that the thermoelectric Hall response serves as a sensitive probe of the bandwidth.
-In parallel, the low-temperature thermal Hall coefficient also displays a linear temperature dependence, while the thermal Hall conductivity becomes quantized within the gapped region.
-This quantization underscores the potential of thermal Hall transport as a robust probe of the system's underlying topological character
+At extremely low temperatures, the thermoelectric Hall coefficient exhibits a linear temperature dependence and vanishes inside the bulk energy gap between the conduction and valence bands.
+In contrast, pronounced peaks and dips emerge at the gap edges near both the $M$ and $\Gamma$ points, indicating that the thermoelectric Hall response serves as a sensitive probe of the Floquet-induced band gaps.
+In parallel, the low-temperature thermal Hall coefficient also displays linear temperature scaling, while the thermal Hall conductivity becomes quantized across the bandwidth.
+This quantization underscores the potential of thermal Hall transport as a robust probe of the system's underlying topological character.